alicehjjung/100-Days-of-Python-/Day42/README.md

           \<textarea name="yourMessage" rows="10" cols="80"\></textarea><br>
     \</form\>
   3. Form Atributes
-    : \<form action="mailto:email@gmail.com" method="post" enctype="text/plain"\>
+    : \<form action="mailto:email@gmail.com" method="post" enctype="text/plain"\><br>
-    -action : Defines the action to be performed when the form is submitted.
+    -action : Defines the action to be performed when the form is submitted<br>
-    -method : Specifies the HTTP method to be used when submitting the form data.
+    -method : Specifies the HTTP method to be used when submitting the form data<br>
-    -enctype : Specifies how the form-data should be encoded when submitting it to the server (only for method="post")
+    -enctype : Specifies how the form-data should be encoded when submitting it to the server (only for method="post")<br>